purwansh/Fully-Differential-OpAmp-CMFB/README.md

 ## Disclaimer
 This repository contains only documentation and simulation results.
-No proprietary PDKs or Cadence design files are included.
+No proprietary PDKs, model files, or Cadence design databases are included.